CAC 40 Modestly Lower In Cautious Trade

-BRUSSELS (dpa-AFX) - French stocks are down in negative territory Wednesday afternoon with investors making cautious moves, looking ahead to the Federal Reserve's monetary policy announcement, due later in the day.
+BRUSSELS (dpa-AFX) - French stocks are modestly lower on Monday with investors making cautious moves, looking ahead to the data on manufacturing and services sector activity in major European economies, and a key U.S. inflation reading this week.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved